Local safety schemes

 The local Town or Parish Council is consulted at the start of the design process and is sent a copy of our initial proposals for comment.
 It is also informed as soon as a scheme in its area has been included in Cheshire East Council's programme.

 The Traffic and Road Safety Team manage a database of personal injury collision incidents that occur on the highway in Cheshire East.
 The information is provided to us by Cheshire Constabulary, who are legally responsible for recording all relevant information to national standard.
 We use the data to identify road safety issues, which in turn guides the annual road safety investment and work programmes.

-We can provide data to the public for commercial and educational purposes.
-This service may incur a charge depending on the use of data.
+We can provide data however this does incur a charge, please see our highway fees and charges (PDF, 230KB) for further information.
 To discuss your requirements, contact the Traffic and Road Safety Team.

 For collision data for a particular location in Cheshire East request a personal injury collision search (MS Word, 121KB) and return it to Traffic and Road Safety Team, Floor 6, Delamere House, Delamere Street, Crewe CW1 2LL with the appropriate payment if applicable.